excsn/bench_matrix/README.USAGE.md

 *   **`ExtractorFn` and `GlobalSetupFn` Errors:** If the `ExtractorFn` (for converting `AbstractCombination` to `Cfg`) or the `GlobalSetupFn` fails for a particular combination, that combination and its associated benchmarks will be skipped.
 An error message is printed to `stderr`.
 *   **`SetupFn` (within Criterion loop) Errors:** If the `SyncSetupFn` or `AsyncSetupFn` (which are called by Criterion during its sampling process) return an `Err`, `bench_matrix` will `panic!`.
 This is because Criterion expects setup within its iteration logic to succeed to ensure valid measurements.
 *   **`GlobalTeardownFn` Errors:** Failures in `GlobalTeardownFn` are reported as warnings to `stderr` but do not stop other benchmarks.
+*   **Parameter Name Mismatch:** If `parameter_names` are provided but their count doesn't match the number of `parameter_axes`, a warning is printed, and the names are ignored for ID generation (falling back to default ID suffixes).
 *   **Error Types:** User-provided functions typically return `Result<T, String>` or `Result<T, UserDefinedError>`.
 The default error type for `ExtractorFn` and `SetupFn` generic parameters is `String`.

 The `benchmark_logic_fn` and `teardown_fn` (the ones called repeatedly by Criterion) do not directly return `Result` to `bench_matrix`.
 Any panics within these will be handled by Criterion as usual.